hpi-swa/smalltalkCI/README.md

     # - PACKAGES="/packages" # Directory where filetree looks for packages
     # - FORCE_UPDATE="false" # Forces image update if set to "true"
     # - RUN_SCRIPT="CustomRunScript.st" # .st file relative to your project's root
+    # - EXCLUDE_CATEGORIES="" # comma-separated list of category prefixes to exclude from testing
+    # - EXCLUDE_CLASSES="" # comma-separated list of class names to exclude from testing
   matrix:
     - SMALLTALK="SqueakTrunk"
     # - SMALLTALK="Squeak4.6"